 Tour de France Odds Comparison

-Popular Tour De France Bets
+Popular Tour de France Bets

-Picking the correct Tour De France online betting market to bet on is one of the most important decisions you will make.
-It could be the difference between profit or loss and there is no doubt that finding Tour De France winners is a lot easier in some markets than in others.
-You can check out below brief explanations on how some of the key markets for betting on Tour De France work.
+Picking the correct Tour de France online betting market to wager on is one of the most important decisions you will make.
+It could be the difference between profit or loss and there is no doubt that finding Tour de France winners is a lot easier in some markets than in others.
+The best bookies have a wide range of different markets to explore.

 You can also bet on the winner of the Polka Dot (best climber), White (best young rider) and Green (top points) jerseys.
 Win and each-way betting will be available for all classification markets with both Unibet and bet365.
 Both these bookies will have the tops markets priced up well in advance.

-All leading bookies that offer online betting on Tour De France will have stage betting markets available.
+All leading bookies that offer online betting on Tour de France will have stage betting markets available.
 Again, you can bet win or each way and most bookies pay out on 1-2-3 places at 1/5 odds, although you might get 1/4 odds with bet365.

 As we mentioned earlier, the profile of the stage is massively important and you should always check who will be best suited by the course characteristics before having a bet on the stage winner market.
 Also, don’t forget to do the odds comparison test, since the prices can drastically vary depending on a bookie.

-If you are trying to figure out the most likely winner of a stage at the Tour De France it is far from easy.
+If you are trying to figure out the most likely winner of a stage at the Tour de France it is far from easy.
 Group and match betting provides punters with an alternative option.
 The betting site groups sets of riders together (2,3 or 4 usually) and you bet on the rider that you believe will achieve the best finish on the stage.

-The odds won’t be anywhere near as generous as in the stage winner market.
-But if you are interested in placing Tour De France multis then combining match/group betting selections could be the way to go.
+The odds won’t be anywhere near as generous as in the stage-winner market.
+But if you are interested in placing Tour de France multis then combining match/group betting selections could be the way to go.

 Tour de France In-Play Betting

 The Betfair Exchange is the home of in-play sports betting in Australia.
 As it is an exchange and not a conventional bookie, the regulations in the Interactive Gambling Act that relate to in-play betting online do not apply.
-With bet365 and Unibet you can view Tour De France in-play betting odds online but in order to place a bet you need to make a phone call.
+With bet365 and Unibet you can view Tour de France in-play betting odds online but in order to place a bet you need to make a phone call.

-At the present moment, none of our Tour De France betting sites had live streaming of the race available.
+At the present moment, none of our Tour de France betting sites had live streaming of the race available.
 But if these streams ever become available, it’s safe to say that some of the sites from the list above will have them first.
 Bet365 offers an excellent selection of live streaming options for other sports.
 There are also a lot of racing streams available for all horse racing betting fans out there.

 History and Records

-Since it was first held in 1903 the Tour De France has attained iconic status.
-This famous bicycle race is one of the toughest events in any sport, with 21 gruelling stages held over 23 days.
+Since it was first held in 1903 the Tour de France has attained iconic status.
+This famous bicycle race is one of the toughest events in any sport, with 21 grueling stages held over 23 days.
 They have to climb some seriously steep mountains and the stages can be hundreds of kilometres in distance.
 In case you want to learn more, note that all the data is readily available on the official site of Tour de France.

-Four men have won the race on 5 occasions, Jacques Anquetil, Eddy Merckx, Bernard Hinault and Miguel Indurain.
+Four men have won the race on five occasions, Jacques Anquetil, Eddy Merckx, Bernard Hinault and Miguel Indurain.
 Lance Armstrong broke that record in the late 90s/early 2000s but he was stripped of his wins due to doping.